 If you’re new to sourdough, and are looking for a sourdough starter to begin, I ship my 13+ year old starter to anyone in the U.S!
 You can order it here.

 As most northerners know, heating your house in the winter with oven heat gives you the greatest return on your investment. ☺️ In this case, a fresh loaf of honey sourdough bread with roasted walnuts.

 I’ve had plenty of time to test this recipe over the last few weeks during the frigid polar vortex we’re experiencing here in Wisconsin.
 We finally had a beautiful snowfall yesterday to go with the cold temps, and to be honest – it’s always magical.
 So peaceful, so white and pure.

 I’ve made a few nut and dried fruit sourdoughs, but decided to keep the fruit out of this one and focus on the California walnuts (a year long partner of Heartbeet Kitchen, and sponsor of this post), which give the bread a fabulous toasted flavor, and texture.
 The roasted walnuts are tossed in cinnamon while warm, to then infuse the dough when folded in.

 The bread is lightly sweetened with honey, just 30 grams in the whole loaf, leaving room for a good slather of butter and extra honey when it’s fresh out of the oven.
 And it’s über delicious.

 A combination of bread flour, all-purpose, and sprouted whole wheat lead to a flavorful and and fluffy crumb, with a dark, crunchy crust.
 Heavenly.

 For this recipe, you’ll use your sourdough starter when it’s at its peak, using the technique from Artisan Sourdough Bread Made Simple.
-The process goes a little like this:

 a. mix starter, water, and honey